Learn how to sew a pencil case with my easy sewing tutorial! It’s a quick project you can make from your scraps, and it makes a great gift.

 Install the zipper

 Start by making a sandwich with your zipper and bag pieces.
-Layer one of your Main pieces face up, then the zipper face down along one edge, and then a Lining piece face down.
+Layer one of your Lining pieces face up, then the zipper face up along one edge, and then a Main fabric piece face down.

 I like to use a zipper longer than the bag pieces so I can let the top of the zipper stick out past the fabric by an inch or so.
 This puts the zipper pull on the portion of the zipper tape above the fabric, so I don’t have to mess with stitching around the pull when I’m sewing the zipper in.